-Five steps to align your workforce and deliver success
+Five steps to align your workforce and deliver success in times of change

 Imagine you stopped any one of your employees, anywhere in your organisation, at any time.
 Then imagine you asked them to explain your strategy in their words.
 Would you be truly happy with the response you get?
-Would you be completely confident they could then go on to explain how the work you pay them to deliver contributes to the success of your company?
+Would you be completely confident they could then go on to explain how the work you pay them to deliver contributes to the success of your business?

 And if you asked one hundred of your people these same two questions, would you get a consistent response, or perhaps one hundred variations – each one equally fumbling in the dark?

 People work best when they have a purpose and understand the context in which their hard work fits in.
-So, if the answer to any of the above is ‘no’ or ‘I don’t know’ here are five steps I recommend you take.
+So, if the answer to any of the above is ‘no’ or ‘I don’t know’ here are five steps we recommend you take.

 Step 1.
 Conduct some ‘presearch’ to check current levels of understanding

 It is difficult to plot a course to your final destination if you don’t know where you are starting out from.
 The first step, therefore, is to find out the extent to which your colleagues genuinely understand your strategy – by asking them.
-And don’t just ask them if they are ‘aware’ of the strategy – ask them what it actually is and get them to describe how what they do every day helps deliver it.
+Don’t just ask them if they are ‘aware’ of the strategy – ask them what it actually is and get them to describe how what they do every day helps deliver it.
 Oh, and while you are talking… ask them if your strategy is a hot topic of conversation, and if it isn’t what is.